britneymorgan/awesome-tech-conferences/README.md

 - :star: (June 4-6) [Monitorama](http://monitorama.com) (Portland, OR) - Popular conference about anything related to monitoring, metrics and tracing.

 ## April 2018
+- :star: (<April 10-13>) [ACT-W Conference](http://www.act-w.org) (Phoenix,Arizona) - Presented by ChickTech, ACT-W National focuses on providing you with inspiring and actionable education in career development, leadership, technology, and diversity.
+ACT-W National is an engaging 3-day conference where talented women and supporters in tech can accelerate their career by connecting with organizations and leaders in the community.
+The conference includes speaking sessions, “training the trainer” workshops, one-on-one coaching sessions, a Career/Exhibit Fair, after hours parties, networking, and more!

 - :star: (April 24-26) [RedisConf18](http://www.redisconf.com) (San Francisco, CA) - The largest gathering of Redis users and experts.
 - :star: (April 27-28) [ScaleConf Colombia](http://www.scaleconfco.com) (Medellin, Colombia) - a language-agnostic conference scalability, distributed systems, DevOps and modern software tools and practices.

 ## May 2018
 - :star: (May 17-18) [RevolutionConf 2018](https://revolutionconf.com) (Virginia Beach, VA) - RevolutionConf is a two-day, platform and language agnostic, software development conference in Virginia Beach, VA.
 Back for our third year!
 - :star: (May 9-17) [PyCon 2018](https://us.pycon.org/2018) (Cleveland, OH) - Premier Python conference.
 Split into three parts - tutorial, conference and sprint days.